rouskinlab/seismic-rna/docs/_sources/manuals/steps/align.rst.txt

     where ``sample``, ``refs``, and ``x`` are replaced with the name of the sample, name of the FASTA file, and name of the SAM file into which to write the unaligned reads, respectively.
-Open the SAM file, select several unaligned reads randomly, and use `BLAST`_ to discern their origins, which can help in deducing what went wrong.
+Open the SAM file, process several unaligned reads randomly, and use `BLAST`_ to discern their origins, which can help in deducing what went wrong.